 All or portions of this collection may be housed off-site in Duke University's Library Service Center.
 The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

-[Identification of item], William Wilberforce Letters, David M. Rubenstein Rare Book & Manuscript Library, Duke University.
+[Identification of item], William Wilberforce Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-The William Wilberforce Papers were acquired by Duke University 1955-1981.
+The William Wilberforce Papers were acquired by Duke University between 1955 and 1981.